girirajlovevanshi/web-dev-cohort/Cohort-track/week07 22Feb-28Feb/README.md

 ## 📅 24 Feb (Monday)
 ### 📝 Topics Covered
-- a alumni platafrom frined trying to solve a bug in his code ( toggle the bulb on-off), i solve the issue [Files](./day24/light-drag-onoff/)
+- a alumni platfrom friend trying to solve a bug in his code ( toggle the bulb on-off), i solve the issue [Files](./day24/light-drag-onoff/)
 - Proxy In Deep
 - Promices with piyush sir